nigel-bruce-khan/BEASTLAB22/assignment4/report/README.md

 **5)**

   a)We played with different schedules (static and dynamic) and chunk sizes, as it can be seen on the graph below.
-For Rome, the most optimal configuration was **(static, 16)**, whereas for Thunder **(static, 256)** turned out to offer the better performance.
+For Rome, the most optimal configuration was **(static, 16)**, whereas for Thunder **(static, 256)** turned out to offer the best performance.

  Thunder                          |   Rome                         |
 | ------                           |  ------------                  |